mlibrary/umich-lib-ui/www/docs/chat.md

 title: "Chat"
 ---

-<lede>Provide users access to Ask a Librarian chat when the service.</lede>
+<lede>Provide users access to the Ask a Librarian chat service.</lede>

 ## Open in a new window

-By default, `Chat` will open into a new window when a user clicks the button to access Ask a Librarian.
+By default, `Chat` will open into a new window when a user clicks the button.

 ```jsx
 // @live